Today, as I type, it’s September 3, 2016.

-Sitting there in the sunshine, eating, being with Glen and Layla… it was so overwhelming.
+Sitting there in the sunshine, eating, being with him and Layla… it was so overwhelming.
 I just… I cried.
 I didn’t realise how rapidly I was dying until I was able to do the simplest of things.
 The sunshine felt so sweet and nourishing, I can’t even explain it.
 Before, the sun would touch my skin and I would recoil and vomit.
 But to just be… receiving… those rays, and lifting my head to the sun, and feeling my shoulders warm up, well, it’s bringing tears to my eyes just writing about it.
 I felt the Earth and the Sun wrap me up, and hold me.
 ‘We’ll look after you now.’

 I was so ill during the pregnancy that I thought it would take months for me to feel better, but I can’t possibly articulate the rate in which my Spirit returned.
 And I felt it.
 I literally felt every cell in my body, alive, vibrating, living, rejoicing.